learn-co-students/applying-gradient-descent-lab-flatiron-labs/README.md

 ### Introduction

-In this lesson, let's put our knowledge about data science to the test.
+In this lab, let's put our knowledge about data science to the test.
 We will have access to functions in the [error](https://github.com/learn-co-curriculum/applying-gradient-descent-lab/blob/master/error.py), [graph](https://github.com/learn-co-curriculum/applying-gradient-descent-lab/blob/master/graph.py) and [linear equations](https://github.com/learn-co-curriculum/applying-gradient-descent-lab/blob/master/linear_equations.py) libraries that we previously wrote.

-This is our task.
-We are an employee for *Good Lion Studios*.
+This is our task: We are an employee for *Good Lion Studios*.
 For *Good Lion*, our job is first to gather, explore, and format our data so that we can build a regression line of this data.
 Then we will work through various attempts of building out these regression lines.
 By the end of this lab, we should have a working version that we can proudly show to our manager.

 ### Learning Objectives

 * Review how to use built-in functions, like filter and map, to clean data
 * Evaluate the quality of regression lines using Residual Sum of Squares (RSS)
-* Review how RSS changes with varying values of slope and y-intercept of a regression line
+* Review how RSS changes with varying values of the slope and y-intercept of a regression line
 * Implement gradient descent to find a "best fit" regression line

 This lesson is an opportunity to review the concepts explained in our introduction to machine learning section and practice what we recently learned about gradient descent to find an optimal regression line.